Learning in Games with Cumulative Prospect Theoretic Preferences

 where the sum is over the set $Q^t$ of all distributions predicted by the forecaster up to step $t$.

-\begin{example} We consider a modification of the $2$-player game proposed by \cite{keskin2016equilibrium}, where it is used to demonstrate that the set of CPT correlated equilibria can be nonconvex.
+\begin{example} We consider a modification of the $2$-player game proposed by \cite{keskin2016equilibrium}, who uses it to demonstrate that the set of CPT correlated equilibria can be nonconvex.
 Let the $2$-player game $\Gamma^*$ be represented by the matrix in table \ref{tab: 2x4 game}, where $\beta = 1/w_1^+(0.5)$.
 For the probability weighting functions $w_i^{\pm}(\cdot)$, we employ the functions of the form suggested by \citet{prelec1998probability}, which, for $i = 1,2$, are given by

 where $\gamma_1 = 0.5$ and $\gamma_2 = 1$.
 We thus have $w_1^+(0.5) = 0.435$ and $\beta = 2.299$.
 Let the reference points be $r_1 = r_2 = 0$.
 Let $v_i^{r_i}(\cdot)$ be the identity function for $i = 1,2$.
 Notice that player $2$ is indifferent amongst her actions.